fmunz/cloudworkshop/oracloudlabs01.md

 The better option is [using an SSL Tunnel](http://barrymcgillin.blogspot.de/2015/05/sqlcl-cloud-connections-via-secure.html).

 You are free to do this lab however you like.
-Or another option that we don't follow in this lab is to use your [local SQL Developer](https://getpocket.com/a/read/1795373431).
+Or another option, that we don't follow in this lab is to use your [local SQL Developer](https://getpocket.com/a/read/1795373431).